manusanchi02/christmas-lights/README.md

 - Dashes (long signals) of 0.6 seconds
 - Pauses between letters and words according to Morse standard

-### 🎵 Music Player (NEW!)
+### 🎵 Music Player
-Upload an MP3 file and the system will:
-1. Convert the audio to MIDI using BasicPitch AI (optimized for melody extraction)
-2. Extract musical notes and frequencies from the MIDI file
+Select from pre-loaded Christmas songs that will:
-3. Play the melody through a passive buzzer connected to GPIO18
+1. Play the melody through a passive buzzer connected to GPIO18

-**Note**: The conversion focuses on melody extraction, filtering out vocals and isolating the main musical line.
+2. **Automatically synchronize the Christmas lights with the music**
+3. Adjust brightness based on note intensity

+**Available songs**:
+- Jingle Bells
+- Last Christmas
+- We Wish You a Merry Christmas
+- It's Beginning to Look a Lot Like Christmas

 ## 🔧 Required Hardware